Spain - Country Commercial Guide

 • El País – center-left, regarded as the nation’s paper of record.

-• El Mundo- centrist
+• El Mundo- centrist/right of center

-• ABC – center-right
+• ABC – center-right/conservative

-• La Razón – center-right
+• La Razón – center-right/conservative

 • El Periódico – left-leaning

-More than 140 different dailies (mainly local or regional) plus a dozen supplements are published in Spain.
-Sports daily newspaper Marca rates as the most popular.
 Despite Spain’s having formally recovered from the financial crisis of 2008, Spanish newsrooms still suffer the effects of a downsizing industry, where news consumption shifts from print to online.
-Newspaper companies have seen their advertising revenues reduced by more than 60 percent and all have suffered the impact of fleeing readers that now get their news from the internet (84 percent, now the leading platform in the country to tune in to news).
-Digital-only platforms, led by www.elconfidencial.com, have become leading players in the Spanish news market.
-All national dailies have on-line news sites, most popular among younger audiences.
-While these sites have growing readership, news agencies face the challenge of how to monetize their platforms beyond on-line advertising.
+This trend seems to have stabilized after the pandemic.
+Newspaper companies have seen their advertising revenues in paper reduced by more than 80%, and all have suffered the impact of fleeing readers that now get their news from the internet, which at 83.7% of users is the leading news medium.
+Legacy media companies have survived falls in advertising sales with double digit increases in online ad sales.
+Digital-only platforms, led by El Confidential, have become leading actors in the Spanish news market.
+All national dailies have online news sites, most popular among younger audiences.
+While these sites have growing readership, online news companies face the challenge of how to monetize their platforms beyond online advertising.
 Since the first quarter of 2020, all main national newspapers have created pay walls to access their sites.

 • Grupo Prisa